evolverine/anki-deck-spanish-castellano/README.md

 ## Way of working

 * make as small commits as possible.
 Ideally one commit for each changed note.
-(Admittedly I have yet to start following this rule, but once collaboration starts to happen it will be very important.)
+(Admittedly I have yet to start following this rule, but once collaboration starts to happen it will be more important.)
-* specify, whenever possible, the source of the changes - was it a native speaker (from which country / region?) who recommended it, was it a dictionary (which?), an online forum (which?), etc.
+* specify, whenever possible, the source of the changes in your commit messages - was it a native speaker (from which country / region?) who recommended it, was it a dictionary (which?), an online forum (which?), etc.

 ### Conventions